 PROPERTY ASSESSMENT NOTICES

-Your 2016 Property Assessment Notice was mailed on March 22, 2016 and the final
+Your 2016 Property Assessment Notice will be mailing and the final

 Your property assessment is an estimate of the market value